Skip to main content

 Access Information

-The main Clearwater Hatchery and visitor center is open year round from 9:00 a.m. to 3:00 p.m.
-Pacific Time daily (closed on holidays).
+The main Clearwater Hatchery and visitor center is open from 8:00 a.m. to 3:00 p.m.
+Pacific Time Monday – Friday (closed weekends and holidays).
 The satellite facilities are open for visitation from mid-June through mid-September while attendants are on the station.
 Group tours can be arranged by telephoning (208) 476-3331.
 Adult chinook salmon can be viewed at the main hatcheries and satellite facilities from early June through late August.